sunnypritchard/dice-roller/README.md

 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.
 Make sure to follow the existing code style and include comments where necessary.

 ## Acknowledgements
-- Inspired by Educative [Dice Roller](https://www.educative.io) challenge and the desire to create a simple, interactive command-line application.
+- Inspired by Educative.io [Dice Roller](https://www.educative.io) challenge and the desire to create a simple, interactive command-line application.
 - Thanks to the open-source community for providing resources and support for learning Python.